sujallll/Shravi_logistics/README.md

 ## 👥 Contact

-For inquiries, please use the contact form on the website.
+For inquiries, please use the contact details in the site footer.